decretist/Dissertation/Chapter2/chapter2.md

 because they were written in red ink in manuscripts of the *Decretum*.
 The rubrics are one-line summaries of canons that they introduce.

-As a first-order approximation, then, Gratian could be considered the author, in the modern sense of the word, of the *dicta* and rubrics, and the compiler and arranger of the canons and inscriptions.
+As a first-order approximation, then, Gratian can be considered the author, in the modern sense of the word, of the *dicta* and rubrics, and the compiler and arranger of the canons and inscriptions.
 (In practice, *dicta*, inscriptions, and rubrics cannot be distinguished